Types of Financial Aid

 While we encourage students and families to pursue Federal financial aid before considering private educational loans, there are many student/family situations where a private educational loan is viewed as a preferred alternative.
 Sometimes parents want their student to be responsible for his/her education.
 In other cases, the convenience of not needing Federal forms to borrow funds is also a consideration.
 Whatever your situation may be, borrow only what you need, and compare your options before you borrow.

-Note: Boston College does not endorse any of the lenders listed at the link above and cannot recommend specific lenders.
-In addition to the lenders listed at the link above, you can also choose to use a loan provider that does not appear on the list.
+Note: Boston College does not endorse any of the lenders included at the links above and cannot recommend specific lenders.
+Students may also choose to use a loan provider that does not appear in the list of lenders included at either of the links above.

 There are two types of student employment opportunities available to students: Federal Work-Study and campus employment.